10PAP/papfs/README.md

 Pos. solution: inspect as many existing projects as we can

 ## MVP
-At the end of the semester: Verilog-written description of a hardware-based compressor/decompressor with random-access capabilities
+At the end of the semester: fully-capable filesystem, which can be simply mounted with a few bash commands.

 ## First Release